Archives: Some Zombies Included

 A sign nearby says,

 “On this spot the Earp and Clanton factions met on October 26, 1881 to settle the west’s most famous feud.
 Doc Holliday stopped on Fremont Street a few feet from where indicated.
 Here Frank and Tom McLaury finally dropped on Fremont Street.
-Billy Clayton died where he stood.
+Billy Clanton died where he stood.
 Virgil and Morgan Earp were wounded.”

 And that’s your history lesson for today.